zimbatm/nix-rubygems/README.md

-# rubygems2nix
+# nix-rubygems

-Package metadata repository for nix.
+Contains all rubygems hashes.

 The idea is that you will be able to do something like this in nix: